MicrosoftDocs/azure-ai-docs/articles/ai-studio/quickstarts/get-started-playground.md

 1. If you are already signed into a project, you won't see this step.
 Your model is deployed to your existing project.
 If you are not in a project, on the **Select or create a project** page:

-    * If you have have a project you want to use, select it.
+    * If you have a project you want to use, select it.
     * If you don't yet have a project:
         1. Select **Create a new project**.
         1. Provide a name for your project.